|

 Microsoft developed two branches of the Windows operating system toward

+the end of the 1980s.
 One branch was based on MS-DOS (Microsoft Disk Operating System or can be

 called just DOS).
 This branch included DOS-based Windows 95-then Windows 98

-are the most stable of this early group of Windows systems with the home
+were the most stable of this early group of Windows systems with the home

-user as the target user.
+arrived.
 Even stretching into this new millennium, a lot of

 best choice for an operating system in Microsoft Windows arena.
 It is

-The second branch of Windows first became eventually Windows NT which
+computer for word processing, networking, Internet, etc. The second branch of Windows first became eventually Windows NT which

 was developed around early 1992 This OS is different from Windows 98 second